 - 1. The final award to the state; - 2.
 The rating instrument contained in the application; - 3.
 Development of new homeless shelters in un-served areas of the State; - 4.
-Provision of services to the most critically homeless populations; and - 5.
-Provision of services to prevent utility cut-offs and eviction resulting in homelessness. - 6.
-An assessment of other resources available to the applicant to support the activities for which ESG funds are requested.
+Provision of services to the most critically homeless populations; - 5.
+Provision of services to prevent utility cut-offs and potential eviction resulting in homelessness; - 6.
+Provision of supportive services in a transitional housing setting; - 7.
+An assessment of options for receipt of other ESG funds from Entitlement Cities in their jurisdiction; - 8.
+An assessment of other local resources available to the applicant to support the activities for which ESG funds are requested; - 9.
+An assessment of the sources of funds and in-kind support available to meet the required match amount. - 10.
+An assessment of the applicant's performance in meeting the requirements of the grant contract during the prior fiscal year (if applicable), especially in the timely submission of reports and expenditure of contract funds.